 Some RSS makers, such as Weatherford, Gyrodata, Scout Downhole, and others, focus their energy and expertise on their tools and services while leaving complimentary performance parts to other experts.
 Others produce their own OEM (original equipment manufacturer) drill bits, and obviously they will often recommend them with self-benefiting reasons.
 However, in high-cost, high-performance applications, which are often identifiable by the use of RSS, “stock” equipment is seldom the best option.

 As a PDC drill bit company, Ulterra is always excited for the opportunity to tackle new and unique problems.
-Our mission is to be the most trusted employer and supplier of PDC drill bits in the industry, and to reward that trust with industry-leadingrotary steerable system consistency, performance and relentless, rapid improvement.
+Our mission is to be the most trusted employer and supplier of PDC drill bits in the industry, and to reward that trust with industry-leading consistency, performance and relentless, rapid improvement.
 There are many great car makers, but they all rely on other companies for the best tires in the world.
 While Ulterra doesn’t make RSS tools, the evidence is growing that we do make the best bits for them.

 Written by: Aron Deen, Levi Sasser, and Chris Gooch